What is the Emergency Broadband Benefit Program?

 Overall, the Emergency Broadband Benefit program (EBB) was formerly a useful program.
 It assisted many individuals in staying connected to who and what mattered most.
 Although the EBB program has ended, the Affordable Connectivity Program (ACP) has the same goal of helping those in need stay connected.

-of helping those in need stay connected.
-Did you know that AirTalk Wireless was one of the top national EBB program service providers?
 Even now after the EBB program has changed to the Affordable Connectivity Program, AirTalk Wireless still provides its customers with the fastest and the most convenient ACP service.
-Learn more about the ACP program and how to sign up through AirTalk Wireless by clicking here.